Anthony-Calderaro/calderarrow/posts/kevin-and-danielle.md

 > As a groomsmen, I felt it was my job to make sure Kevin arrived on time to his special day, which is why I told him it started at 5 last night.
 Amazingly, he still managed to show up late today.

 > But you know what?
-No matter how late he is, he will -- eventually -- show up.
+No matter how late he is, he will &ndash; eventually &ndash; show up.
 I may never know when Kevin will arrive, but one thing I know for certain is that Kevin will always show up.

 > Usually people need to be counseled against getting married too quickly.
 You guys must have spoken with a whole lot of counselors.